{{ summary.primary }}

 Can I recreate the same worksheet later?

 Yes.
 Keep the same Mix seed and settings.
-Row order, token rotation, missing positions, answer key, preparation ledger, chart data, and JSON will match.
+Row order, item assignment, missing positions, answer key, preparation ledger, chart data, and JSON will match.

 Why did Worksheet adjustments appear?